How becoming skills-powered unlocks new talent pools in an ageing workforce

 - China's working-age population is declining by approximately over 3 million people annually.[4]

 These demographic changes coincide with the rapid obsolescence of skills, particularly in Japan, South Korea, China, and Singapore, where technical capabilities can become outdated in just a few years.
-Organisations must rethink their approach to work, as there aren’t enough younger workers to replace those retiring.
+Organizations must rethink their approach to work, as there aren’t enough younger workers to replace those retiring.

 Companies will need to adopt a more flexible, skills-focused approach to fully leverage the available talent pool.